justindachille/FBLA-Coding/README.md

 # Interface
 Library is designed mainly around a horizontal table view, which allows the user to quickly and seamlessly switch for what they need at a given time.
 Each tab is broken down into a panel of I/O, and the resultant relevant information synced from the database.

+### Interactive Help
+Library offers an extensive help system based on the current user's desires with dynamic help tips to guide the user to their destination.
+For example, if a user is not selected before they navigated to checkout, the help tip will automatically update to alert the user.

 # Hardware Architecture
 The backend processing system for this database is centralized to a Cloud Firestore location, with all of the data automatically backed up and synced to the central database.